Sudarsan/MongoDbWithDotNet/README.md

 # MongoDB with .NET

-This solution demonstrates how to integrate MongoDB with a .NET 5 or .NET Core application using the official MongoDB C# driver.
+This solution demonstrates how to integrate MongoDB with a .NET application using the official MongoDB C# driver.
 It provides a basic framework for performing CRUD operations on MongoDB collections through a RESTful API.
 The solution is structured into several key files that set up the MongoDB connection, define the controllers for handling HTTP requests, and configure the application startup.

 ## Program.cs